 Luckily, the internet has made it much simpler to acquire proper instruction that in the past would require months or years of hanging out at the local pool hall to discover.

 But to take full advantage of this rich resource, you need to understand the standard billiard terms and phrases.

-The Very Basics Pool and Billiard Terms
+Basics Pool and Billiard Terms

 - 8-Ball.
 A common two-player pool game where players get all their balls into the pocket before hitting the 8-ball into a pocket to win.
 Learn more about 8-ball here.

 - 9-Ball.
 A common two-player pool game where players must hit all the balls in order into the pockets.
 The player who hits the last, the 9-ball, in wins.
 Learn more about 9-ball here.

 - Bridge.
 Your bridge is how you position your supporting hand to hold the pool cue.
 There are two common techniques: an open or closed bridge.
 A bridge is also device that helps to support the cue stick during awkward shots.
 It is sometimes called a mechanical bridge.